Maitatsine

-Mohammed Marwa (died 1980), best known by his nickname Maitatsine, was a controversial Muslim preacher in Nigeria.
+Muhammad Marwa (died 1980), best known by his nickname Maitatsine, was a controversial Muslim preacher in Nigeria who founded the Yan Tatsine, a militant Quranist movement that first appeared around the early 1970s.
 Maitatsine is a Hausa word meaning "the one who damns" and refers to his curse-laden public speeches against the Nigerian state.
-His militant followers were known as the Yan Tatsine.
+He was responsible for the 1980 Kano riot, in which over 4,177 civilians, 100 policemen and about 35 military personnel were killed, including Maitatsine himself.

 Background

 He was originally from Marwa in northern Cameroon.
 After his education, he moved to Kano, Nigeria in about 1945, where he became known for his controversial preachings on the Qur'an.
 Maitatsine spoke against the use of radios, watches, bicycles, cars and the possession of more money than necessary.